guannanqu/guannanqu.github.io/_pages/about.md

 **I am expected to recurit 1-2 students in the Fall 2023 admision cycle.
 If you are interested in working with me, feel free to reach out!**

 ### Updates
+- December 2022: Our paper ``Global Convergence of Localized Policy Iteration in Networked Multi-Agent Reinforcement Learning'' ([link](https://arxiv.org/abs/2211.17116)) has been accepted to SIGMETRICS 2023!
 - November 2022: Our paper ``Near-optimal distributed linear-quadratic regulator for networked systems ([link](https://arxiv.org/pdf/2204.05551.pdf))'' has been accepted to SIAM Journal on Control and Optimization.
 - October 2022: two new members joined my group.
 Welcome, Alex and Ziyi!
 - September 2022: two new papers accepted to NeurIPS 2022